Song for Astrid (2024)

 (Bass Flute, English Horn, Bass Clarinet, Viola, Cello, Piano, Sheng and Electronics)

-The title 21:12 refers to the specific time of the day when my daughter was born.
-This piece was written as an attempt at solidifying, reconstructing and commemorating this event.
-Most of the source materials for the electronic part are taken from recordings of fetal heart sounds and cries of newborn babies.
+The title 21:12 refers to the time of day when my daughter was born.
+This piece was written as an attempt to solidify, reconstruct and commemorate this event.
+Most of the source material for the electronic part comes from recordings of newborn babies’ heart sounds and cries.

 There are seven types of sound patterns in the piece.
-Since the interpretation of the patterns is somewhat open to interpretation, the relationship between the patterns as well the patterns themselves will change and evolve over the course of the piece.
-This uncertainty is what the piece attempts to uncover.
+Because the interpretation of the patterns is somewhat flexible, the relationships between the patterns, as well as the patterns themselves, will change and evolve over the course of the piece.
+This uncertainty is what the piece attempts to reveal.

 Concave Convex (2017)